 The aeroplane's C of G limitations for the normal and utility categories may be revised.

 Disorientation is minimised by choosing a very prominent reference point.
-In addition, regular practise at conducting the turn through 360 and 180 degrees (in later lessons, refer CFI) will also improve orientation.
+In addition, regular practice at conducting the turn through 360 and 180 degrees (in later lessons, refer CFI) will also improve orientation.

 With an increasing positive load factor or G, the heart has more difficulty pumping blood to the brain.
 Because the eyes are very sensitive to blood flow, the effects on vision of increasing G are noted.

 During the maximum rate turn, in most light training aeroplanes, the increased G would not be expected to exceed +2G.

 Spots before the eyes form at about +3G, with grey-out occurring at about +4 to +5G, and blackout at about +6G.

 These effects vary between individuals and are affected by physical fitness, regular exposure and anti-G manoeuvres or devices, for example, straining, or the use of a G-suit.

 The air exercise discusses entering, maintaining and exiting the level maximum rate turn.

 A reference altitude and very prominent reference point are chosen and the lookout completed.

 A check is made to establish where the aeroplane's speed is, in relation to VA for the aeroplane's weight.
 For most light training aeroplanes the airspeed will be about 10 to 20 knots below VA when entering the maximum rate turn from level flight.